braze-inc/braze-docs/_docs/_api/endpoints/messaging/schedule_messages/post_schedule_triggered_canvases.md

 /canvas/trigger/schedule/create
 {% endapimethod %}

-> Use this endpoint to schedule Canvas messages (up to 90 days in advance) via API-triggered delivery, allowing you to decide what action should trigger the message to be sent.
+> Use this endpoint to schedule Canvas messages via API-triggered delivery, allowing you to decide what action should trigger the message to be sent.

 You can pass in `canvas_entry_properties` that will be templated into the messages sent by the first steps of the Canvas.